 5 Types of Checking Accounts in the Philippines

-An entry-level current account, sometimes called a starter checking account, is ideal for first-time depositors because of its low initial deposit and maintaining balance requirements of PHP 5,000 or less.
-These accounts don't earn interest and don't have a debit card (those some offer an optional card).
+An entry-level current account, sometimes called a starter checking account, is ideal for first-time depositors because of its low initial deposit and maintaining balance requirements of ₱5,000 or less.
+These accounts don't earn interest or come with a debit card (although some offer an optional card).

 This type of checking account is for the personal use of individuals who need to issue checks for different payment purposes.

-These commercial checking accounts suit the needs of small and medium enterprises, as well as corporations.
+These commercial checking accounts suit the needs of small and medium enterprises and corporations.
 Business checking accounts generally have higher minimum maintaining balances than personal checking accounts.

 These bank accounts combine the features of a savings account and a checking account.
 All-in-one checking accounts come with a checkbook, ATM/debit card, and passbook.
 Typically, these are interest-earning accounts with a high initial deposit and maintaining balance.